I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 Let’s dive into the detail:

-This is the discount route Rush salons take, with 50% off for new hair clients and 25% off for new beauty clients, and it’s probably the most popular way.
-If you have a price list with a wide range of services and prices it usually works best (we’ll look at why in a moment).
+And it’s probably the most popular way.
+If you have a price list with a wide range of services and prices it usually works best (I look at why in a moment).

 Want to drive new clients?
 Then playing around with small incentive percentages, 5%, 10% or 15% off isn’t going to tempt anyone.
 To coax new clients who may be toying with giving you a go, I think 25% is the minimum discount.